I actually stopped adding to this blog earlier this year on 11th April (see ‘The Last Post’).

 I don’t know if you dedicate blogs the way you do books, but I’m going to anyway!

-Terry has tolerated me for more than 45 years, my kids slightly less.
+Terry tolerated me for more than 50 years, my kids so far slightly less.

 None of this would have been possible if someone had given her a copy of ‘Never marry a rugby player’ back in the 1960s.
-I imagine she regrets that now.
+I hope it wasn’t something she ever regretted.